Skip to Content

 Kaputaş Beach – Useful Information

-• Kaputaş Beach is below the D400 road around 2 miles east of Kalkan, heading towards Kaş.
-(View the location on our map)
+• Kaputaş Beach is below the D400 road around 2 miles east of Kalkan, heading towards Kaş (see map below).

-• Sunbeds and umbrellas are laid out in summer season but parking is limited to a few cars.
+• Sunbeds and umbrellas are laid out in summer season but parking is limited – get there early or use public transport.

 • The Fethiye-Antalya (sahilden) bus passes the beach after stopping in Kalkan.
 Tell the driver where you’re going and he’ll drop you off at the entrance.
 And of course, make sure you check the bus times to get back!